In market of hate, open up shops to spread love like me: Rahul Gandhi's message to BJP leaders criticising him | Politics

 Congress leader Rahul Gandhi on Monday said he was ''opening a shop of love in the market of hate'' through the Bharat Jodo Yatra and urged BJP leaders questioning his cross-country foot march to do the same.

-Addressing a rally here on the sidelines of the Yatra, he asked each minister in the Rajasthan Cabinet to undertake a yatra once a month across the desert state to reach out to the common people and redress their grievances.
+Addressing a rally here on the sidelines of the Yatra, he asked each minister in the Rajasthan Cabinet to undertake similar march once a month so that all parts of the state are covered and the government reaches out to the common people to redress their grievances.

 ''The Yatra has been going on for over 100 days, I find friends on the road, some of them standing atop BJP offices.
 First I wave but they don't respond as they are not allowed to do so.
 They want to respond but it is not allowed, then some of them wave back when I do it again.